eemensch/ENGN4625-6625/_sources/Poly.md

 width: 700px
 name: 2phase
 ---
-A two-phase systems and the phasor digram of the two phase voltage source (right)
+A two-phase systems and the phasor diagram of the two phase voltage source (right)
 ```
 Here, "balanced" means both load impedances have the same value $Z$.
 To compute the power flows in the system, it is convenient to re-write the voltages in complex form.
 If each source is connected to a load with impedance,